qmtran/openstack-labs/devstack/lab-04/README.md

   0. From the hypervisor that the instance is running inside ssh into the node using the Floating IP address

+     :red_circle: TODO: get a screen shot of this
      ![SSH Test](img/floating-ssh.png)

 ## Create and apply a Security Group